 OSA is a significant claim because if you are diagnosed and able to link it back to service (either directly or on a secondary basis), it often results in a 50 percent rating for OSA alone, particularly if you have been prescribed a CPAP machine, which is common.

+Are you having trouble getting VA disability benefits for snoring problems related to your service?
 If you have been unable to connect your sleep apnea to military service and the VA has denied your claims or issued inadequate ratings, the veterans’ law attorneys at Berry Law Firm may be able to help you fight the next battle.
-Contact us today.
+Contact us today at (888) 883-2483 for a free consultation.